akostrik/exam5_cpp/README.md

 # 2 short subject
 ## Fireball, Polymorph
-Create two spells, on the same model as Fwoosh
+two spells, on the same model as Fwoosh
 Fireball (Name: "Fireball", Effects: "burnt to a crisp")
 Polymorph (Name: "Polymorph", Effects: "turned into a critter")

 ## BrickWall
-Just so he won't have only dummy to attack, let's make a new target for him, which will be the BrickWall (Type: "Inconspicuous Red-brick Wall")
+a target BrickWall (Type: "Inconspicuous Red-brick Wall")

 ## SpellBook class
 canonical form